winup-zhou/TGMT-CBTC-EX/README.md

 Currently please build the plugin yourself and configure **AtsEX.Caller** correctly.

+Please refer to the [Wiki](https://github.com/winup-zhou/TGMT-CBTC-EX/wiki/) for the configuration of this plugin, which is currently only available in Chinese.

 ## Notices

 1. This repository is open source in accordance with the **MIT license**, but the files in the **Icons** folder are not allowed to be **MODIFIED or REUSED in ANY WAY**.